MikeGray31/DashaMaps/README.md

 }
 ```

-When you create the constructor for each class, you need to create an array of `Node`
+When you create the constructor for each class, you need to create an array of `DashaMaps.Node`
 objects.
-Each `Node` should look like:
+Each `DashaMaps.Node` should look like:

 ```
-Node:
+DashaMaps.Node:
     k: String
     v: Integer
-    next: Node
+    next: DashaMaps.Node
 ```

-the hash-array needs to get initialized to 26 long of Node, with each value being 'a'..'z'.
+the hash-array needs to get initialized to 26 long of DashaMaps.Node, with each value being 'a'..'z'.

 read in the list of words in `wordlist.txt`.
 Each word is on it's own line, with a value,
 and as each word is read, insert it into each of the three hash-maps, using the word as the key,